Broker TMS under $500/month — the real list in 2026.

 None of this is a dealbreaker for the typical 5–20 broker SMB doing 100–500 loads/month.
 It only matters if your shipper mix or compliance posture demands it.

-Where Keelway fits in this bucket
+Where Keelway fits relative to this bucket

 Most sub-$500 TMSs were built before the AI carrier-email wave.
 They handle the load lifecycle well but leave the inbox triage problem unsolved — and the inbox is where brokers actually spend their day.
 30–50 carrier replies hit Gmail per posted load.
 Someone has to read them, rank them, check FMCSA, spot the double-brokering attempts, and write the winner back to the TMS.